rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/custom-nodes/_index.md

 >**Notes:**
 >
 >- While creating your cluster, you must assign Kubernetes roles to your cluster nodes.
 If you plan on dedicating bare-metal servers to each role, you must provision a bare-metal server for each role (i.e. provision multiple bare-metal servers).
->- If you want to reuse a node from a previous Rancher Launched Kubernetes cluster, [clean the node]({{< baseurl >}}/rancher/v2.x/en/admin-settings/removing-rancher/rancher-cluster-nodes/) before using it in a cluster again.
+>- If you want to reuse a node from a previous custom cluster, [clean the node]({{< baseurl >}}/rancher/v2.x/en/admin-settings/removing-rancher/rancher-cluster-nodes/) before using it in a cluster again.
 If you reuse a node that hasn't been cleaned, cluster provisioning may fail.

 Provision the host according to the requirements below.